KHanghoj/bgi_2019/exerciseNGSgl.md

 #### Build the ANGSD command ####

-Write the code that performs the following genotype calling for EDAR variants in all populations.
+Write the code that performs genotype calling for EDAR variants in all populations.
-You can directly call genotypes by adding the neccesary arguments.
+You can directly call genotypes by adding all the neccesary arguments.
 This way we do not need to first generate `.glf.gz` file.

 As an indication, you can follow these guidelines:
 - use the SAMtools genotype likelihood model